 - It takes longer than one year to implement.

-- Is revised annually.
+- Is revised on a yearly basis.

 - It incorporates the expert judgment of senior (HR) management.